 The first step in installing WordPress on Windows 11 is downloading and installing WSL (Windows Subsystem for Linux).

-• In the taskbar, tap the magnifier and type cmd.
+- In the taskbar, tap the magnifier and type cmd.
 Choose that.
-This will bring up the console, where you should type the command: install WSL (There is a space following the WSL).
+This will open the console, where you should type the command: install WSL (with a space after WSL).

 If you want to update WSL, repeat the instructions above, but use the command wsl–update rather than wsl–install.

-You’ll also need to download a Linux distribution after WSL is installed.
+You’ll also need to download a Linux distribution after installing WSL.

 Run the command wsl–list online to get a list of accessible Distros.
 Decide which Distro would be ideal for you after reviewing the available options.